jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib/README.md

 The console should display:

-Hello Modules Using Non-Modularized Library!
+Hello Modules Using a Non-Modularized Library!
 Publisher is instantiated
 Subscriber is instantiated
 Subscriber received a rumor: Pizza in the break room